 Added by CSR Middle East on June 15, 2012 at 4:56pm — No Comments

 Dr. Sherif Tehemar, the CSR committee chairman of Dr. Soliman Fakeeh Hospital presented on Wednesday 29th of June the experience of DSFH in embedding CSR in supply chain management in the healthcare service sector in the second CSR forum held in Jeddah.
-Dr. Tehemar discussed in his presentation the challenges of…Continue
+Dr. Tehemar discussed in his presentation the challenges of applying responsible supply chain management in hospital and…Continue

 Added by Sherif Adel Zaki Tehemar on June 3, 2012 at 11:30am — No Comments